 Today’s parade was brief but spirited.
 There was precipitation and there was wind; temperatures were barely above freezing.
-The Texas Cowboys set off a salute.
-The Del Valle color guard stepped out smartly.
+There was a loud salute.
+The Del Valle color guard and cadets, so often a sharp presence at Austin parades, stepped out smartly.
 Krispy Kreme, assorted pirates, and legacy Texians passed by, looking chilly but jolly.
+The Texas Cowboys were visible on a trailer somewhere on the bridge but were not seen along the parade route on the Avenue.
 Construction workers paused.
 Some members of the police security staff were dancing to keep warm.
 Small in numbers as the marchers were, they certainly seemed to outnumber the spectators.
 See a couple of unedited videos and a few photographs.

 Saturday’s parade in observance of Emancipation Day brought out the politicians, including Chris Riley, Sheryl Cole, Mike Martinez, Steve Adler, Kirk Watson, and more; Riley cruised by on a bicycle and Martinez walked the route in flip-flops.
 Police chief Acevedo traveled the route on foot as well.

 The mood was festive, as always.
 Apart from the Wells Fargo team of four drawing a stagecoach, horses were few this year.
 Church groups, City departments, corporate sponsors including H-E-B, and small businesses were there.
 The most appreciated were the providers of music, including Spirit of the Drum, the Austin All Star Band, WAMM, and bands all the way from Hearne and Houston.

 We usually watch from a spot across the street from the Fresh Up Club.
 This year we returned to the Gonzalo Garza Independence School, where we admired the butterfly garden.

 Circo Hermanos Vazquez is back in town, set up in the Highland Mall parking lot, and it truly is “better than ever,” which is saying something!